HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/tags/creating_plugin_tag/rendering_state_plugins/plrf_rendr_plugin_request_attrbt.md

 This plug-in uses the following attributes:

 - **key**

     This attribute is mandatory.
-Use this attribute to specify the name that is used to retrieve or set an attribute for the request.
+This attribute is used to specify the name.
+The name is used to retrieve or set an attribute for the request.

 - **mode**

     Use this attribute to specify the operation that you want to perform:

 - **get**

-        Retrieve the specified attribute from the request and return the attribute value.
+    Use this attribute to retrieve the specified attribute from the request and return the attribute value.

 - **set**

-        Set the specified attribute to the request.
+     Use this attribute to set the specified attribute to the request.

 - **delete**

-        Delete the specified attribute from the request.
+    Use this attribute to delete the specified attribute from the request.

 - **remove**

-        Remove the specified attribute from the request and return the attribute value that was previously set.
+    Use this attribute to remove the specified attribute from the request and return the attribute value that was previously set.

 - **value**

-    Use this attribute to specify the value of the attribute that you want to be set.
-If an attribute with the same name exists on the request, that attribute is overwritten with the new value.
-If you want to set an attribute on the request, this attribute is mandatory.
+    Use this attribute to use a specific value.
+If an attribute with the same name exists on the request,it over writes the new value. you are required to use this attribute when setting set an attribute on the request.

 - **defaultValue**

     This attribute is optional.
-Use this attribute to specify the value that is used when an attribute from the request is not defined or has a value of `null`.
+Use this attribute for specific value such as an attribute from the request is not defined or has a value of `null`.

 - **escape**

-    Use this attribute to define the escaping that you want to be used for writing the URL.
-Specify one of the values `xml`, `json`, `javascript`, or `none`.
+    Use this attribute to define what needs to be used in writing the URL.
+Select from the values: `xml`, `json`, `javascript`, or `none`.
 The default value is `none`.
  This value is evaluated only if the `mode` attribute is set to `get` or `remove`.

-!!! note
-    The `RequestAttribute` plug-in is available with Version 8.0.0.1 of HCL Web Content Manager.

 ## Examples

--   To write out the string representation of the request attribute with the name key1, use the following plug-in tag:
+- To override a request attribute list with the name key1, use the following plug-in tag:

     ```
     [Plugin:RequestAttribute key="key1"]
     ```

--   To write out value1 only when the key1 attribute does not exist on the request or the attribute value is null, use the following plug-in tag.
-Otherwise, the actual value of the key1 attribute is used.
+-   You can use value1 only when the key1 attribute does not exist on the request or the attribute value is `null`.
+Use the following plug-in tag.
+Otherwise, the actual value of the key1 attribute can be used.

     ```
     [Plugin:RequestAttribute key="key1" defaultValue="value1"]